 The great bundling.

-Once upon a time, if you had an idea on how to improve your mud hut building business, or a list of fruits and berries your wife told you to go gather, or a bunch things to plan before your holiday to another village that had a bigger fire pit than yours — all you’d have to help you look after that information is (1) your good ‘ol memory, and (2) the hope that anyone you told accurately remembered.
+Once upon a time, if you had an idea on how to improve your mud hut building business, a list of fruits to go gather, or a bunch things to plan before your holiday to another village that had a bigger fire pit than yours — all you’d have to help you look after that information is (1) your good ‘ol memory, and (2) the hope that anyone you told accurately remembered.

 We can summarize the evolution of documentation into three broad stages: